Algebraic Path Finding

 closure e = Many e

 The previous definition was long but rather mechanical and, most important of all, gave us a shining new semiring to play with!
-Alright, what does the closure of a matrix of regular expressions?
-First, a graph labeled with regular expressions is exactly a finite state machine (more precisely, a ε-NFA), and since in this case \oplus is union and \otimes is concatenation, we get from the power series interpretation that the closure A^* is the component-wise union of all fixed length paths one can follow in this automaton.
+Alright, what does the closure of a matrix of regular expressions mean?
+First, a graph labeled with regular expressions is exactly a finite state machine (more precisely, a ε-NFA), and since in this case \oplus is union and \otimes is concatenation, the power series interpretation implies that the closure A^* is the component-wise union of all fixed length paths one can follow in this automaton.
 Hence, each component A^*(s, t) is a regular expression representing the language accepted by this automaton with initial state s and accepting state t.

 What is the Floyd-Warshall implementation, when specialized to this context?
 Here it becomes Kleene’s algorithm for converting a finite state machine into a regular expression.